-When she's not at work, Sara can be found playing her clarinet with the Woodinville Community Band, bari sax with a community big band, playing D&D, gardening, cooking tasty food, and schlepping her teenagers all over town.
+When she's not at work, Sara can be found playing her clarinet with the Woodinville Community Band, bari sax with the Route 66 Big Band, playing D&D, gardening, cooking tasty food, and schlepping her teenagers all over town.

 After relocating to the Seattle area to attend instrument repair school, Vinnie has since worked for Oberloh Woodwind & Brassworks, Seattle Sound Repair, and Kennelly Keys Music.
 He is skilled in all aspects of brass repair, from machining custom parts to day-to-day maintenance and most everything in between.
 Just don't ask him to play the saxophone (for everyone's sake).

 A native of Etna, CA, Vinnie comes from a long line of "make something from nothing"-style professional craftspeople, and has always been the go-to guy for everyone around him needing help.
 A lifelong musician and trombone player, Vinnie combines his tinkering skills with his love of brass instruments in order to make your horn as good as you want it to be.

-When he's not at work, Vinnie can be found working on other people's fix-it projects, playing his bass trombone with Critical Mass Big Band (and whoever else will have him, and playing RPGs with his friends.
+When he's not at work, Vinnie can be found working on other people's fix-it projects, playing his bass trombone with Critical Mass Big Band (and whoever else will have him), and playing RPGs with his friends.
 Roll for initiative!